2key/contracts/README.md

 ### 2key.network Smart-Contracts architecture

+(Official Smart-Contracts documentation)[https://2key.github.io/contracts] is generated automatically based on description annotations above all method & contract implementations by [Solidity-docgen](https://github.com/OpenZeppelin/solidity-docgen) and website generated based on the output of Solidity-docgen using [Docosaurus](https://github.com/facebook/Docusaurus)

 In order to accomplish initial idea, and create a network which handle properly user reputation, security of assets and other information, while balancing to handle UX on the other side, which was